Formidable-class battleship: Design

 Design work on what became the Formidable class began with a meeting of the Board of Admiralty on 3 May 1897, where the general parameters of the new class was discussed.
 The Board concluded that repeating the would not be a workable solution, since the Imperial Japanese Navy had begun building larger, 15000 t battleships and the Canopus design was too small to carry the new 40-calibre 12 in Mk IX guns, which were significantly heavier than the shorter 35-calibre BL 12-inch Mk VIII guns.
 The design staff determined that it was possible to construct a new ship that incorporated the advances of the Canopus class—namely, Krupp armour and improved engines and water-tube boilers—on a larger hull like the earlier s without increasing displacement and keeping the same speed as the Canopus class.

 The Director of Naval Construction, William Henry White, provided two design options, both modified versions of the basic Majestic form.
 Both variants had a main battery of four 12-inch guns, belt armour that was 8 in thick, and a top speed of 18 kn.
 The main difference between the designs was the number of secondary guns; the first had twelve 6 in guns and the second had fourteen of the guns.
 Displacement differed by just 200 tons, at 14700 t for the 12-gun variant and 14900 t for the other one.
 White preferred the 14-gun version, though the consensus of the Board was that twelve guns were sufficient, on the basis that the two additional guns would overcrowd the upper deck, where they would have been placed, and would have increased the size of the crew too much.
 Additionally, a secondary battery of twelve guns was deemed to be sufficient in comparison to most other foreign battleships.
-And while an increase in offensive power would have been welcome, members of the Board decided that the weight savings gained by omitting the two guns could be used to strengthen the ships' armour, which they preferred at a time where naval guns were becoming increasingly powerful.
+And while an increase in offensive power would have been welcome, members of the Board decided that the weight savings gained by omitting the two guns could be used to strengthen the ships' armour, which they preferred at a time when naval guns were becoming increasingly powerful.